P-p-H-d/mlib/README.md

 and functions to handle the container.
 This definition shall be done once per name and per compilation unit.

-The provided oplist is the oplist of the given type.
-It is expected to have at least the following operators (INIT\_SET, SET and CLEAR), otherwise it won't generate compilable code.
+The oplist shall have at least the following operators (INIT\_SET, SET and CLEAR), otherwise it won't generate compilable code.
-If there is no oplist parameter, a globally registered oplist associated to the type is used if possible, or the basic oplist for basic C types is used.
-This oplist will be used to handle internally the objects of the container.

 For this container, the back is always the first element, and the front is the last element: the list grows from the back.